rub3n2000/parcelreactprojectbuilder/README.md

 **dotnetReact**: A dotnet core 3.1 wrapper project, where you can put your api's.
 Serving a parcel react empty frontend, at /.
                 x unit test folders also included, for those who wish to do unit and integration testing on the backend.
-                The least optimal template, wish I could find a way to force all api's to be served at /api and not the default, /{controllername} path.
+                The least optimal template, wish I could find a way to force all api's to be served at /api/{routedefinedincontroller}, instead of {routedefinedincontroller}.
 Also unsure how well react-router will work with it, you might have to cheat by having a usestate with a string representing the current url, which you change when you press stuff in navbar.
 Then serving, different components in app based on that string.
 Would love to find a more optimal way of doing this template.
                 Anyone have some tips contact me.
-                For now I consider this experimental.
+                For now I consider this *experimental*.
 This one might be better: [react-spa](https://github.com/NetCoreTemplates/react-spa).

 ## Running the app

+#### Clean Frontend
 To start cleanfrontend simply do npm start.
 It will hot-restart as you make changes.
 Cleanfrontend doesn't include an api, so as long as the client appears to be working you are all good there.
 _______________________________________________

+#### Express Backend wrapper(withBackendWrapper) or withAuth
 To start withBackendWrapper or withAuth simply do
                 npm run preStart
 that installs the npm packages neccesary in the client folder as well as server.